Lorentz--Karamata spaces: Lorentz--Karamata spaces

 \subsection{Lorentz--Karamata spaces as Banach function spaces}

 In this section we study when a given Lorentz--Karamata space is equivalent to a Banach function space.
-We provide a full characterisation in the following theorem, most of which is already proved throughout the paper.
-For the remaining cases, we turn to the more abstract theory of classical Lorentz spaces, relevant aspects of which have been covered in \cite{CarroSoria96}, \cite{CarroRaposo07}, \cite{Sawyer90} and even quite recently in \cite{GogatishviliSoudsky14}.
+We start with the spaces $L^{p,q,b}$, for which we provide a full characterisation in the following theorem.
+Most of the cases follow from the results already proved in the paper; for the remaining cases we turn to the more abstract theory of classical Lorentz spaces, relevant aspects of which have been covered in \cite{CarroSoria96}, \cite{CarroRaposo07}, \cite{Sawyer90} and even quite recently in \cite{GogatishviliSoudsky14}.

 \begin{theorem} Let $p,q,b$ be as in Definition~\ref{DLK}.
 The space $L^{p,q,b}$ can be equipped with a Banach function norm equivalent to $\lVert \cdot \rVert_{p, q, b}$ if and only if $q \in [1, \infty]$ and one of the following conditions holds: \begin{enumerate} \item $p\in (1, \infty)$, \item $p=\infty$ and $\lVert t^{- \frac{1}{q}} b(t) \chi_{(0, 1)}(t) \rVert_q < \infty$, \item $p=1$, $q = 1$, and $b$ is equivalent to a non-increasing function. \end{enumerate} \end{theorem}